 - You should not overload your map with the details.
 For example, if you have on the top level of the strategy map something like “Update website with responsive theme,” then probably, you have converted your strategy map into a list of tasks.
 Still this objective might be relevant to the strategy map of the webmaster, who is planning a response to the “Service excellence” objective from the top-level scorecard.

-- Check out the next question to learn the most important difference between to-do list and strategy map.
+Check out “A Long List of Goals vs. a Strategy” article to learn the most important difference between to-do list and strategy map.

 - How does this help to achieve desired financial outcomes?

 The idea of the cause-and-effect connection is not just about drawing arrows.

 - The idea is that you are able to explain how executing a certain strategy (achieving a certain goal) is supposed to lead you to the desired financial results.
 You need to be able to explain this with your strategy map.
 That applies to non-profits, too.